A QUBO Formulation for the Generalized LinkedIn Queens and Takuzu/Tango Game: LinkedIn's Queens and N-Queens problem

 In the case of N-queens, we required that if there was a queen on a cell, there could not be any more queens on any of its diagonals until the end of the board, whereas in LQueens it is only required for cells on the adjacent diagonal.
 To generalise this case, we say that we have a diagonal condition of distance $d_{ij}$ if in case there is a queen on the cell $(i,j)$ there cannot be any queen on any cell located on any of its diagonals at a distance equal to or less than $d_{ij}$ cells.
 In this way, not only do we allow diagonals of different lengths to be considered, but also that this depends on the cell.

 The case of the N-queens is the particular case of $d_{ij}=\max(N,M)\quad \forall i\in [1,N],j\in[1,M]$, and LQueens that of $d_{ij}=1\quad \forall i\in [1,N],j\in[1,M]$.

-The term that implements this is similar to the ones shown above in \eqref{eq: diagonals cond}, as $d_{ij}$ only change the set $D_{i,j}$.
-In this case, because of the non-symmetry of the required diagonal distance between cells, $D''$ has to be used in the summation, instead of $D'$. $D''_{ij}$ contains all the cells of $D_{ij}$ but $(i,j)$.
+The term that implements this remains a conflict-graph term.
+Let $E_d$ be the set of unordered pairs of cells such that one of them lies on one of the allowed diagonals of the other and at the required distance.
+Then the penalty is obtained by summing one product per conflicting pair.
+If one prefers to keep a set notation, $D''_{ij}$ should only enumerate the cells that conflict with $(i,j)$, not define a single region with an at-most-one condition over a union of diagonals.

-Given this abstract formulation, this condition can be generalized so that the 4 diagonals do not have the same distance, that instead of being continuous lines they can be skipped lines, that instead of being 4 diagonals they are $n_d$ lines with different slopes, or that they are directly abstract regions, since the only thing that change is the definition of the $D_{ij}$ over which to sum for each cell.
+Given this abstract formulation, this condition can be generalized so that the 4 diagonals do not have the same distance, that instead of being continuous lines they can be skipped lines, or that instead of being 4 diagonals they are $n_d$ attack lines with different slopes.
+In every case, what matters is the underlying conflict graph, not an arbitrary region obtained by merging unrelated lines.